I’m going to go out on a limb and flat out disagree with Robert Scoble.

 The main reason for this is something I’m not sure Scoble caught:

 The switch doesn’t require the average consumer to upgrade their set, only their signal.

 My parent’s 15-year-old TV works fine with the digital box, and probably so will Scoble’s dad’s.
-The thing is, most people don’t understand the difference between analog and digital, nor do they care.
+Most people don’t understand the difference between analog and digital, nor do they care.
 They just know the cable company is offering them a better deal and more channels if they switch the box on top of their TV.
-Most people won’t even be aware it’s happening, or that they have digital service.
+Most people won’t even be aware it’ is happening or that they have digital service.

-Here on Long Island, the transition is pretty much over already.
+Here on Long Island, it feels like the transition is pretty much over already.
 Cablevision, the dominant provider in the area, has made it cheaper to switch to their iO digital cable service than to keep your existing analog one.
 Combine that with the cheap bundles of broadband with your digital signal, and it’s pretty much insane not to.
-And now more companies are getting into the game.
-Verizon, for example, has started to penetrate the once monopolistic grip of Cablevision with its FiOS service, and it doesn’t offer analog service at all.
+And now, more companies are getting into the game.
+For example, Verizon has started to penetrate the once monopolistic grip of Cablevision with its FiOS service, and it doesn’t offer analog service at all.

 I think Scoble raises a good point.
 If it were highly publicized, I think some people would come out against the transition.
 But I believe it would be almost entirely based on a misunderstanding.

 Even if people did band together against it, if consumer rights groups got up in arms, I’d argue you wouldn’t hear about it too much.
-Not to sound cynical or like a conspiracy theorists, but the media companies aren’t exactly going to publicize it when they stand to benefit from the transition, and the people who would be up in arms aren’t exactly reading blogs on a daily basis either.
+Not to sound cynical or like a conspiracy theorist, but the media companies aren’t exactly going to publicize it when they stand to benefit from the transition, and the people who would be up in arms aren’t exactly reading technology blogs daily either.

 The transition will be barely noticed when it happens.
 The media companies have been working on this for a while, and when the day comes, most people won’t even know it happened.